Q&A-Europe's new treaty to tighten budget rules

 states depends in large part on having a strict new fiscal pact.

-persuade the ECB that the pact marks a new chapter of closer
+important to persuade the ECB that the pact marks a new chapter

 The softening of language instructing countries to write the